nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 endpoint wishes to disable encryption for 1-RTT packets.
 Both sides must advertise support for the feature for it to be considered successfully negotiated.

+If successfully negotiated, all packets that would normally be encrypted with the 1-RTT key are instead sent as cleartext; both header and packet protections are disabled.

+# Disabling 1-RTT Encryption

+When the extension is negotiated, all aspects of encryption on 1-RTT packets are
+removed:

+ - Header protection
+ - Payload protection
+ - AEAD tag

+This effectively gives the transport an additional 16 bytes per packet to be used for payload, since it is no longer including an AEAD tag.

+# Security Considerations

+Disabling encryption for 1-RTT packets has some fairly obvious security
+drawbacks:

+ - Packets can be read, modified and injected by any middleboxes

+This extension is not meant to be used for any practical application protocol on the open internet.
+Internet facing servers SHOULD NOT enable this extension.
+Clients that do not trust their network and path to the server SHOULD NOT enable this extension.

+Because the AEAD tag is removed along with the encryption, the UDP checksum must be relied upon to determine any packet corruption.

+# IANA Considerations

+This document registers the disable_1rtt_encryption transport parameter in the "QUIC Transport Parameters" registry established in Section 22.2 of {{QUIC}}.
+The following fields are registered:

+Value:
+: 0xBAAD

+Parameter Name:
+: disable_1rtt_encryption

+Status:
+: Permanent

+Specification:
+: This document.

+Date:
+: Date of registration.

+Contact:
+: IETF QUIC Working Group (quic@ietf.org)

+Notes:
+: (none)

+--- back

+# Acknowledgments
+{:numbered="false"}

+TODO